dancingheart714/web-sprint-challenge-applied-javascript/README.md

 Your must complete all the following steps:

-- [ ] Step 0 is to link `src/index.js` to the `src/index.html` file using a script tag.
+- [x ] Step 0 is to link `src/index.js` to the `src/index.html` file using a script tag.
-- [ ] Steps 1 and 2 are explained inside the `src/components/header.js` file.
+- [x ] Steps 1 and 2 are explained inside the `src/components/header.js` file.
-- [ ] Steps 3 and 4 are explained inside the `src/components/tabs.js` file.
+- [x ] Steps 3 and 4 are explained inside the `src/components/tabs.js` file.
-- [ ] Steps 5 and 6 are explained inside the `src/components/card.js` file.
+- [x ] Steps 5 and 6 are explained inside the `src/components/card.js` file.

 **Important Notes:**